jbkrause/JupyterHubDocker/README.md

     bash add_shared_folders.py
     jupyterhub -f jupyterhub_config.py

-Finnally in any case noavigate using with the host's browser to:
+Finally in any case navigate using with the host's browser to:

     https://localhost:8001

-* Note1: if using an auto-signed certificate, you have to override the security warning in your browser.
+* Note 1: if using an auto-signed certificate, you have to override the security warning in your browser.
-* Note2: default user is "admin" with password "asdf1234" (if you have not, you should change that; users can be defined in the notebooks/users file, one per line, following the syntax user:password
+* Note 2: default user is "admin" with password "asdf1234" (if you have not, you should change that; users can be defined in the notebooks/users file, one per line, following the syntax user:password

 # Additional documentation

 ## User management
 * users are created by the script create_users.py
-  * this scirts creates the users listed in the file "notebooks/users"
+  * this script creates the users listed in the file "notebooks/users"
   * in this file add one user per line using the syntax user:password
 * in notebooks/jupyter_config.py :
   * admins are defined at the line: